Skip to content

 The #1 mulching question in the Midlands: pine straw or mulch?
 Here's how to choose based on your property, slope, and budget.

 Pine straw is native to the Southeast, which means it performs naturally well here.
-It locks together when wet, which makes it the better choice for sloped beds — it grips the soil where mulch would wash down after a heavy rain.
+It locks together when wet, which makes it the better choice for sloped beds -- it grips the soil where mulch would wash down after a heavy rain.
 It's also lighter and faster to apply, which keeps installation cost lower.
+A crew can spread pine straw across large beds 2-3x faster than bagged mulch.
+Pine straw also allows water to penetrate easily -- the needles create a loose mat that lets rain reach the soil without pooling.
 The downside is longevity.
-In the SC heat and humidity, pine straw breaks down in 6–9 months.
+In the SC heat and humidity, pine straw breaks down in 6-9 months.
 If you have multiple large beds, replacing pine straw twice a year adds up.
-Pine straw also acidifies the soil slightly as it decomposes, which is fine for acid-loving plants like azaleas, camellias, and gardenias but not ideal around plants that prefer neutral pH.
+Pine straw also acidifies the soil slightly as it decomposes, which is fine for acid-loving plants like azaleas, camellias, gardenias, and blueberries but not ideal around plants that prefer neutral pH (boxwoods, some perennials).

-Hardwood mulch lasts longer than pine straw — typically 12–18 months before it needs refreshing.
+Hardwood mulch lasts longer than pine straw -- typically 12-18 months before it needs refreshing.
 It suppresses weeds more aggressively because it forms a denser mat, and it looks cleaner on flat beds and around foundation plantings.
-In terms of soil impact, hardwood mulch is closer to neutral as it breaks down, and it improves soil structure in our red clay over time.
-The main drawback is cost per application and weight — it's heavier to handle, slower to spread, and more expensive per cubic yard.
-It can also wash off flat beds in heavy rain if applied too thick or too shallow.
+In terms of soil impact, hardwood mulch is closer to neutral as it breaks down, and it improves soil structure in our red clay over time by adding organic matter.
+It holds moisture better than pine straw during summer dry spells.
+The main drawback is cost per application and weight -- it's heavier to handle, slower to spread, and more expensive per cubic yard.
+It can also float off flat beds in heavy rain if applied too thick or if the bed lacks edging.
+Dyed mulch (black, brown, red) maintains its color longer but adds no functional benefit over natural hardwood.
+Some dyed mulches use recycled wood that may contain contaminants -- we use natural hardwood exclusively.

 Need mulching for your property?